GreenswayAB/BIRDS/cran-comments.md

   on.exit(par(oldpar))                    # code line i + 1

 * we now avoid \dontrun{} (replaced with \donttest{}) as it is not adequate on our case, and  removed both \dontrun{} and \donttest{} when we use instead if(interactive())

-* package dggridR was moved to Suggested in Description as it is no longer available on CRAN

 ## Downstream dependencies
 There are currently no downstream dependencies for this package